Counting submodules of a module over a noetherian commutative ring: Preliminaries

 Recall that a topological space is perfect if it has no isolated point.

-\begin{lem} Every nonempty compact Hausdorff space without isolated points, having a basis of clopen subsets, has a continuous map onto a Cantor set, and in particular contains $2^{\aleph_0}$ points. \end{lem} This is certainly well-known and the easy proof is left to the reader.
-(For a compact Hausdorff space, to have a basis of clopen subsets is equivalent to be totally disconnected.
-Nevertheless, we only use it for closed subsets of $2^X$, where $X$ are discrete sets, which have an obvious basis of clopen subsets.)
+\begin{lem} Every nonempty compact Hausdorff space without isolated points, having a basis of clopen subsets, has a continuous map onto a Cantor set, and in particular contains $2^{\aleph_0}$ points. \end{lem} This is well-known and the easy proof is left to the reader.
+(For a compact Hausdorff space, to have a basis of clopen subsets is equivalent to being totally disconnected.
+Nevertheless, we do not need this equivalence as we only use it for closed subsets of $2^X$, where $X$ is a discrete set, which have an obvious basis of clopen subsets.)
 It is also known that the cardinality fact holds for arbitrary perfect compact Hausdorff spaces, but this is a little harder and we do not need this here.